httpie/cli/README.rst

     world
     --c31279ab254f40aeb06df32b433cbccb--

-Larger multipart uploads are always streamed to avoid memory issues.
+File uploads are always streamed to avoid memory issues with large files.
-Additionally, the display of the request body on the terminal is suppressed for larger uploads.

-By default, HTTPie uses a random unique string as the boundary but you can use ``--boundary`` to specify a custom string instead:
+By default, HTTPie uses a random unique string as the multipart boundary but you can use ``--boundary`` to specify a custom string instead:

 .. code-block:: bash